ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 "Stop saying *anything* was his fault."

 Imogen steps back, startled, Sven straightens against the door, and Maiselle blinks rapidly, dumbfounded at Sloane's sudden offense.
+Cat barely stops herself from smirking.

-*"Breathe Minnow."* Thoirt commands.
+*"Breathe Minnow."* Thoirt commands again.

-Dain covers his mouth with his hand.
+Dain blankets his mouth with his hand.
 Gasping.
 He does his best to cover it up but Sven and Catriona's eyes carve him out the same way they did weeks ago when he'd first started walking again.

 Full of worry.